tonyshara/dft-tutorial/README.md

 * Gain a practical understanding of the frequency domain representation of data through visualizations
 * Gain an intuitive understanding of the benefits of using the frequency domain for certain types of data and applications
 * Get hands on experience tackling a difficult real world problem using techniques learned in class

+# How to use this repository
+dft/DFT_Tutorial.ipynb
+dft/DFT_Tutorial_Soln.ipynb
+DFT_Note.pdf - contains lesson notes to teach about Encoding with DFT.
+Meant to be read before attempting the acompanying lab and quiz
+DFT_Quiz.pdf - contains quiz questions to asses understanding of acompanying note and lab DFT_quiz_soln.pdf - contains solutions to the acompanying quiz

+contains the assignment to be completed, while CIFAR10_Classification_solutions.ipynb gives the corresponding solutions.